smi1eyDan/hello-world/README.md

 # hello-world
-learning the basics of using git hub learning python at the moment
+learning the basics of using git hub learning python at the moment.
+Writing python now and working in GCP